A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Application

 \section{Application}

 We apply our proposed, parametric pseudo-likelihood approach to child mortality data from Burkina Faso, Malawi, Senegal, and Namibia.
 We chose single DHS surveys from each of these countries, and used the proposed approach to obtain continuous survival curves for the time periods $[2000,2005)$ and $[2005,2010)$ to demonstrate the ability of our approach to produce period estimates throughout time.
-The data used in the application is described in detail in Section \ref{subsec:data}, and all parametric models considered are noted in Section \ref{subsec:parmodels}.
-We additionally fit a survey-weighted version of the Turnbull estimator, with boostrapped confidence bands, to validate the parametric approaches, as described in Section \ref{sec:modelvalidation}.
+The data used in the application is described in detail in Section \ref{subsec:data}, and all parametric models considered are catalogued in Section \ref{subsec:parmodels}.
+We additionally fit a survey-weighted version of the Turnbull estimator, with boostrapped confidence bands, to validate the parametric approaches, as described in Section C.1 of the supplementary material.

-For further comparison, we compare our approach to estimates from the log-quad model using all 22 age inputs (calculated from the Turnbull estimate), the discrete hazards model from \cite{mercer2015space}, and the proposed SVD approach described in Section \ref{sec:proposedsvd}.
+For further comparison, we compare our approach to estimates from the log-quad model using all 22 age inputs (calculated from the Turnbull estimate), and the discrete hazards model from \cite{mercer2015space}.

 For all parametric approaches, we estimate the survival curves in each time period, uncertainty bands surrounding each survival curve (95\% confidence bands based on finite population variances for all approaches other than log-quad, and the derived uncertainty band from \cite{guillot2022modeling} for the log-quad approach), and estimates of NMR, IMR, and U5MR from these survival curves.
 We note that the uncertainty band for the log-quad model does not have a clear interpretation, and point readers to the derivation in the Supplement of \cite{guillot2022modeling} for details.